brendafrancis/sovrin-client/getting-started.md

 # Apply for a Job

 Alice would like to work for Acme Corp.
 Normally she would browse to acmecorp.com, where she would click on a hyperlink to apply for a job.
 Her browser would download a link invitation which her Sovrin app would open; this would trigger a prompt to Alice, asking her to accept the link with Acme Corp.
 Because we’re using a CLI, the interface is different, but the steps are the same.
-We do approximately the same things that we did when Alice was accepting Faber College’s link invitation:
+We do approximately the same things that we did when Alice was accepting Faber College’s link invitation.

 ```
 ALICE> show sample/acme-job-application.sovrin